A roundup of calendars, clocks, dating conventions, missing time, and lesser-known batman villains…

-1. The AD/BC convention (now BCE/CE) dates back to 525 AD.
-Dionysius Exiguus, a Christian monk, was responsible for the computus, or the calculation of the date of Easter (which is based on the calendar year rather than the astronomical year and is so complicated it requires a 10,000 word wikipedia entry).
-As Exiguus performed his calculations, he was in the “Era of Martyrs”, in which the counting of years was based on the start of the rule of Diocletius.
+1. The AD/BC convention—now BCE/CE—dates back to 525 AD.
+Dionysius Exiguus, a Christian monk, was responsible for the computus, or the calculation of the date of Easter, which is based on calendar year rather than astronomical year and is complicated enough to require a 10,000 word wikipedia entry.
+Exiguus lived in the “Era of Martyrs,” in which the counting of years was based on the start of the rule of Diocletius.

-Interlude: a brief list of hypothesized events that may one day serve as the boundary point between AD and the next epoch: the assassination of archduke Franz Ferdinand; the launch of Sputnik; the time the Cuyahoga River caught fire; when Skynet becomes self-aware; the development of flame-broiling and/or brazier technology; Dr. Samuel Beckett’s first quantum leap; the virgin birth of the Kermit/Miss Piggy coupling; the OJ Simpson chase; that time Randy Johnson threw a pitch that hit a pigeon.
+Interlude: a brief list of hypothesized events that may one day serve as the boundary point between AD and the next epoch: the assassination of archduke Franz Ferdinand; the launch of Sputnik; the time the Cuyahoga River caught fire; when Skynet becomes self-aware; Dr. Samuel Beckett’s first quantum leap; the virgin birth of the Kermit/Miss Piggy coupling; the OJ Simpson chase; that time Randy Johnson threw a pitch that hit a pigeon.

 • • •

 So my question splits into: why cuckoos, and why did the Black Forest become a horological flash point?
 There are only speculative answers, but both point to geography.
-Cuckoos were some of the first birds to begin singing with the onset of spring, and so were long associated with the passage of time.
+Cuckoos were some of the first birds to begin singing with the onset of spring, and so were long associated with the passage of time and the end of winter.
 And residents of small farming villages around the forest would go to ground during harsh winters, making use of one of the few natural resources in the area by wood carving to pass the time.
-Later this became clock-making, which was also a way for people to make money when they didn’t have huge tracts of land but still had access to all that wood (non-first-born children received little by way of inheritance, so wood carving was a necessary trade).
-When winter ended, traveling salesmen—called “clock carriers”—would gather up the clocks as inventory, then travel around Europe selling them, later bringing back both profits and intel about new clock technologies to the forest dwellers.
+Later this became clock-making, which was also a way for people to make money when they didn’t have huge tracts of land but still had access to all that wood.
+When winter ended, traveling salesmen—called “clock carriers”—would gather up the clocks as inventory, then travel around Europe selling them, bringing back both profits and intel about new clock technologies to the forest dwellers.

 So you had all of these artisans in one geographically concentrated area.
-You had a lot of them: in an 1808 census, clockmakers comprised nearly 10% of residents of one city.
-And they were all trying outdo each other.
-Right people, right place, right time, and thus did rural Germany become the epicenter of ornate, hand-carved clocks.
-And as a personal aside, what I really learned from all this is that actual cuckoo clocks can be really ornate and elaborate and cool, not just dumb kitschy things.
+And there were a lot of them: in an 1808 census, clockmakers comprised nearly 10% of residents of one city, each trying to outdo the other, and thus did rural Germany become the epicenter of ornate, hand-carved clocks.
+As a personal aside, what I really learned from all this is that actual cuckoo clocks can be really ornate and elaborate and cool, not just dumb kitschy things.

 • • •